Atharv-Nalwade/React--The-Complete-Guide/Handling Side Effects, Using Reducers and Context API.md

 ```
 Exmaple from react docs

-const value = useContext(MyContext);
+const value = useContext(MyContext);<br/>
 Accepts a context object (the value returned from React.createContext) and returns the current context value for that context.
-The current context value is determined by the value prop of the nearest <MyContext.Provider> above the calling component in the tree.
+The current context value is determined by the value prop of the nearest <MyContext.Provider> above the calling component in the tree.<br/>

 When the nearest <MyContext.Provider> above the component updates, this Hook will trigger a rerender with the latest context value passed to that MyContext provider.
-Even if an ancestor uses React.memo or shouldComponentUpdate, a rerender will still happen starting at the component itself using useContext.
+Even if an ancestor uses React.memo or shouldComponentUpdate, a rerender will still happen starting at the component itself using useContext.<br/>

-To se tdynamic context value we can set key: function pointer ( i.e name of function without pointer) and in som eother place we say ctxData.funcPointer  to exxecute the function in the definned place
+To se tdynamic context value we can set key: function pointer ( i.e name of function without pointer) and in som eother place we say ctxData.funcPointer  to exxecute the function in the definned place <br/>

-It is good practice to add function key value pair in our default context provoder for IDE autocommpletion there we dummy a dummy func. which does nothing eg onLogout: () => {}
+It is good practice to add function key value pair in our default context provoder for IDE autocommpletion there we dummy a dummy func. which does nothing eg onLogout: () => {}<br/>

 React Context Limitations:
-1) Not optimized for high frequency changes
+1) Not optimized for high frequency changes<br/>
 2) Shouldnt be used to replace all communications or props